M-Files/Developer-Portal/Samples-And-Libraries/Samples/Processes/Maintaining-Original-Template/index.md

 ### Creating documents

 To create a document from this template, simply double-click on it.
-In the screenshot below I have created a new document from the template, and the system has copied across the `Original Template` property from the template itself.
+In the screenshot below a new document has been created from the template, and the system has copied across the `Original Template` property from the template itself.
 Even if the template gets changed in the future, the lookup continues to point to the specific version that was used to create the document.

 ![The metadata card of a document, showing the "Original Template" property added.](document-from-template.png)